-The Dutch holiday season started weeks ago, on 14 November, with the arrival of Sinterklaas and all his Zwarte Pieten (Black Peters).
-The story says that naughty children will be whisked off to Spain by these helpers of Sinterklaas, but there were no signs of missing children on the day of the parade.
-The Pieten received far more attention from the throngs of children than did the Sint himself, perched atop his white horse (perhaps this was due to the fact that they carried candy and cookies, which they gave out to the children by the handful!).
+Dutch winter holiday season starts on November the 14th, with the arrival of Sinterklaas (Saint Nicholaas) and his Zwarte Pieten (Black Peters).
+The story says that naughty children will be whisked off to Spain by these helpers of Sinterklaas.
+On the day of the parade The Pieten receive usually far more attention from the crowds of children than the Sint himself, who sits atop his white horse.
+Perhaps this is due to the fact that they carry candy and cookies, which they give out to the children by the handful.

-The celebrations continued on the weekend of 5 December, when Sinterklaas (originally the holy day of Sint Nicholaas) is celebrated each year.
-On the eve of the 5 December, the children leave their boots by the fireplace, hoping to wake up to find them filled with sweets.
-On the day itself, families gathered to exchange gifts and (traditionally) insulting poems, and eat lavish holiday meals.
+The celebrations continue on the 5th of December, when Sinterklaas (originally the holy day of Sint Nicholaas) is celebrated each year.
+On the eve of 5th of December, children leave their boots by the fireplace, hoping to wake up to find them filled with sweets.
+On the day itself, families gather to exchange gifts (and traditionally also insulting poems) and eat lavish holiday meals.

-For visitors to the city, who are more used to the Anglo-American Christmas held on the 24 and 25 December, there is till plenty of fun left to be had.
-Although the majority of Dutch people have adopted similar traditions of gift exchange and family celebrations during this time, many businesses remain open.
-Tourists are a welcome sight in the city any time of year, and businesses have learned to cater to the many that choose to spend their Christmas holidays here.
+For visitors to the city, who are more used to the Anglo-American Christmas held on the 24th and 25th of December, there is till plenty of fun left.
+Majority of Dutch people have adopted similar traditions of gift exchange and family celebrations during this time.
+Many businesses remain open and tourists are welcome in the city any time of year.

-If you find yourself in the city this Christmas, the following are a few suggestions to help you pass the time and incorporate a little Dutch culture into your holidays.
+If you find yourself in Amsterdam city during Christmas, the following are a few suggestions to help you pass the time and incorporate a little Dutch culture into your holidays.

-Several museums will be open on Christmas Day.
-The Rijksmuseum, Anna Frank Huis, FOAM (a photography museum/gallery) and the Torture Museum (www.torturemuseum.nl), are all open, but may have shorter hours.
-Artis Zoo and Madame Tussaud’s Wax Museum are open all year, and may be good options if you are travelling with children (although much of the zoo might be cold, there are enclosed and heated displays).
+Many Amsterdam museums tend to be open on Christmas Day.
+Including The Rijksmuseum, Van Gogh Museum, Anna Frank House, FOAM or EYE.
+Artis Zoo and Madame Tussaud’s Wax Museum are also open all year, and may be good options if you are travelling with children (although much of the zoo might be cold, there are enclosed and heated displays).

-As for food, many restaurants and cafés will be open.
-There is a good site (www.diningcity.com) that lists those offering special Christmas menus, usually at a set price.
+As for food, many Amsterdam restaurants and cafés are open.
+Often offering special Christmas menus, usually at a set price.
 It is a good idea to make reservations, as some may close their doors early or serve a limited number on that night.
-Some options not listed on the site are: Tasca de Lisboa (www.tasca-de-lisboa.nl), La Storia Della Vita (020-623 42 51), and Osaka (www.osaka-amsterdam.nl).
-Otherwise, the more tourist-oriented areas such as the Damrak, the Leidseplein and Rembrandtplein should yield a number of options for the hungry traveller, as will hotel restaurants.
+Otherwise, the more tourist oriented areas such as the Damrak, the Leidseplein and Rembrandtplein should yield a number of options for the hungry traveller, as will hotel restaurants.

-Check local papers and websites for opening hours, and ask at hotels/hostels for other options.
+Check individual websites for opening hours, and ask at hotels or hostels for other options.
 Things are often advertised only in windows or on small signs, so walking around in your first few days in Amsterdam is a great way to know what’s going on.
 And of course, always follow the locals.